tucared/personal-expense-tracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+> [!NOTE]
+> This project is currently being repurposed into a generic self-hosted lakehouse demonstrator.

 This project aims at providing individuals and groups of individuals with a lightweight solution to record expenses and visualise related insights to drive better financial decisions.

 The main requirements for the project are: